Editor’s Note: This post has been updated with more content and better links to better serve the interests of our audience 🙂

 Of course, any business has a targeted location that they want to focus on, but breaking things down by location in the tool can be a big help when you want to see what countries, states, and cities have the most demand for your product.

-These are all keywords that Google has found to be relevant to your business according to the metrics you have selected and inputted.
-The tool gives you metics as columns for you to decide what keywords you’ll eventually want to add to your Google AdWords account.
+These are all keywords that Google has found to be relevant to your business according to the keywords had previously inputted.
+The tool gives you metrics as columns for you to decide what keywords you’ll eventually want to add to your Google Ads account.

 Average Monthly Searches